lucasmonstrox/PyTibia/README.md

 See also the list of [contributors](../../graphs/contributors) who participated in this project

-# ❤️ The development of this bot was inspired by Murilo Chianfa
+# ❤️ Development inspired by Murilo Chianfa

 - [**Murilo Chianfa**](https://github.com/MuriloChianfa) - Developer